 Make sure you login using administrator access to the Token Server admin UI.
 You should either receive the credentials from Onegini when using a hosted (trial) environment.
 Otherwise, you can ask your system administrator in your organization for the credentials as setup in quickstart installation.

-2. Configure IDP
+2. Configure Identity provider

-Under the identity provider configuration (
+Under the Identity provider configuration (

 admin/identity-provider-config), we'll setup a custom IdP by clicking the Add button.